casadoj/mekong_usecase/_sources/docs/3_run.md

 ***Figure 5**.
-Water indexes.*
+Water indexes.
+Maps are averages over the whole period; timeseries are averages over the whole catchment.*

-The maps reproduce the water regions.
-The southern region has a slightly higher water demand stress.
+The maps reproduce the water regions; with the southern region having a slightly higher water demand stress.
 In the timeseries we observe that from 2005 onwards there are recurrent periods in which some of the local demands are not met by local water (peaks in WDI).

 <font color='red'>Why is WTI constantly zero?</font>

 ### 3.2 Timeseries
 #### 3.2.1 Discharge

 As mentioned before, discharge timeseries can be produced directly from the model.
-The option `repDischargeTs` in the settings file must be active, and the variable `Gauges` must include the coordinates of the points of interest.
-In our example, we defined three points in which the model will generate timeseries.
+The option `repDischargeTs` in the settings file must be active, and the variable `Gauges` must define the points of interest (in our case using the coordinates, but there are other ways to define it).
+We defined three points in which the model will generate timeseries.
 Let's check the results:

 ```python